keystonejs/keystone/packages/fields/src/types/Uuid/README.md

 # Uuid

-The `Uuid` type stores universally unique identifiers (UUIDs);
+The `Uuid` field type stores Universally Unique Identifiers (UUIDs).
-128-bit numbers often displayed as hexidecimal in the format `00000000-0000-0000-0000-000000000000`.
+UUIDs are 128-bit numbers but they're often represented in hexadecimal using the format `00000000-0000-0000-0000-000000000000`.
+Here we refer to this encoding as the `8-4-4-4-12` hex format.

-> The encoding used for storage differs by DB adapter, see [storage](#storage) below.
+The encoding used for storage differs by DB adaptor, see the [Storage section](#storage).

 ## Usage